Jonnius00/realpython-page-tracker-docker/README.md

 - Containerized with Docker and orchestrated with Docker Compose
 - Comprehensive testing suite (unit, integration, end-to-end)
 - Development environment with code quality tools

+Docker in this project simulates a hypothetical production environment on a local machine and on a continuous integration (CI) server.

 ## Project Structure